Anomaly Detection AI: Benefits, Techniques, and Challenges

 In the realms of Information Technology (IT) and telecommunications, anomaly detection is crucial for navigating a multitude of challenges and threats, including concerns over user privacy, financial risks to service providers, and various unexpected operational hazards.

-While applying machine learning and statistical analysis techniques to scrutinize network traffic, server logs, call records, and other pertinent data, organizations can identify irregularities or unusual patterns that stray from established norms.
+While applying machine learning and statistical analysis techniques to scrutinize network traffic, server logs, call records, and other pertinent data, organizations can identify outliers or unusual patterns that stray from established norms.
 Such deviations often signal potential threats or issues needing attention, and result in:

 • Addressing user privacy concerns